To main content To navigation

 By the end of the course, you will:

-- be aware of the challenges involved in cross-cultural measurement, and how you may mitigate or overcome these,
+- be aware of the challenges involved in cross-cultural measurement and strategies to mitigate or overcome these,

 - be able to set up sound procedures for developing, translating, and/or pretesting questionnaires,